Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 These would be steps to debug:

-1. Disable modules or codes by deleting or commenting out.
+1. Disable modules or code by deleting or commenting out.
 2. Run vim (in a separate terminal or window).
 3. See if it's fixed.
 4. Go to Step 1 if it's not fixed.